Sweet And Spicy Korean Gochujang Noodles

 Sweet, spicy, and savory, these Korean Gochujang Noodles are a delicious quick fix for your lazy meals.
-These come together in just 20 minutes using simple ingredients.
+These come together in just 20 minutes using simple ingredients (vegan).

-Gochujang Noodles is a popular Korean recipe, where rice noodles are coated with a sticky, thick, and pungent Gochujang sauce (Korean chili pepper paste sauce).
+Gochujang Noodles is a popular Korean recipe where rice noodles are coated with a spicy, sticky, thick, and pungent Gochujang sauce (Korean chili pepper paste sauce).

-Gochujang along with hoisin sauce, soy sauce, lime juice, garlic, and sugar gives a sweet, spicy, and savory flavor and bright red color to these noodles making them irresistible.
+Gochujang, along with hoisin sauce, soy sauce, lime juice, garlic, and sugar, gives these noodles a sweet, spicy, savory flavor and bright red color, making them irresistible.

 Go Chu Jang noodles are loaded with veggies such as bell peppers, cabbage, and carrots, and you can make them even more filling by adding more vegetables or meat of your choice.